Help us improve

-Creates user-facing release notes from changelogs, translating technical changes into benefits.
-Use when shipping updates to users, customers, or stakeholders.
+Generates user-facing release notes from changelogs, translating technical changes into user benefits for features, improvements, and fixes.
+Use when shipping updates to users or stakeholders.

 Release notes communicate product changes to users in a way that highlights value and builds excitement.
 Unlike changelogs (which document what changed technically), release notes translate changes into user benefits.
 Good release notes help users discover new capabilities, understand improvements, and trust that issues are being addressed.